 The opening of Public Announcement shall answer the legal demand (Federal Law # 12,815/2013, Article 9, paragraph 1) that determines the verification of existence of other companies interested – in addition to those that already have authorisation.

-The increase of flow capacity or storage of the port is also independent of new adhesion contract, since there is no expansion of the original area.
+The growth of flow capacity or storage of the port is also independent of new adhesion contract, since there is no expansion of the original area.
 This information is in Decree # 8,033/2013, Article 35 and in Portaria SEP 249.

 TUPs Previous to Federal Law # 12,815/2013